 |A culture change must also extend to NHS disciplinary procedures –

 Secretary of State for Health, Jeremy Hunt, House of Commons.
 March 9, 2016

 |What can NHS Providers do?…..Address NHS Disciplinary Policies and Procedures –

 NHS Patient Safety Champion, Dr Suzette Woodward.
 September 19, 2016

 |Government has a responsibility to step up to correct injustices and tackle unfairness

 |It is the job of government to correct injustice and unfairness wherever it is found –

 Prime Minister, Theresa May.
 January 8, 2017

-This website is maintained by Dr Narinder Kapur who lost over £1 million as a result of his unfair dismissal in 2010 when he worked at Addenbrooke’s Hospital, Cambridge.
-Dr Kapur is a consultant neuropsychologist, Past-President of the British Neuropsychological Society, and recipient of a Lifetime Achievement Award from that Society.
-He can be contacted at – email@example.com
+This website is maintained by Professor Narinder Kapur who found himself and his family in financial distress as a result of his unfair ‘kangaroo court’ dismissal in 2010 when he worked at Addenbrooke’s Hospital, Cambridge.
+He was a whistleblower who repeatedly raised patient safety concerns.
+Professor Kapur is a consultant neuropsychologist, past-President of the British Neuropsychological Society, and recipient of a Lifetime Achievement Award from the British Psychological Society.
+He can be contacted at – firstname.lastname@example.org

-An ordeal similar to that of Narinder Kapur was suffered in late 2015 by the award-winning nurse Amin Abdullah who subsequently burned himself to death outside Kensington Palace, London in early 2016 after his grossly unfair dismissal when he worked at Charing Cross Hospital, London, part of Imperial College Healthcare NHS Trust.
+An ordeal similar to that of Narinder Kapur was suffered in late 2015 by the award-winning nurse Amin Abdullah who subsequently burned himself to death outside Kensington Palace, London in early 2016 after his grossly unfair dismissal when he worked at a London hospital.

 Amin’s moving story has been put together in pictures, words and music.
 A full, 20 mins video can be viewed here, A Nurse’s Tragic Journey